lcapossio/fresca/README.md

 ### Menu navigation
 On the main screen temperature is displayed for the current selected sensor (default sensor 0).
 Using the *UP/DOWN* arrows selects a different sensor.

 While on the main screen, if the *SEL* key is pressed the program will enter configuration mode for the given sensor.
-On the first configuration screen the *'CoolOn'* threshold can be modified.
+The first configuration screen the *'CoolOn'* threshold can be modified.
 Use *LEFT/RIGHT* arrows to change the temperature above which the relay for cooling will be activated.
 Then press *SEL*.
 The next screen modifies the *'CoolOff'* threshold, also set it with *LEFT/RIGHT* arrows.
 If the temperature falls below this threshold the MCU will deactivate the respective relay.
 The next screen is accessed by pressing *SEL* again.

+The next two screens are dedicated to the heating part of the controller. *'HeatOn'* will turn on the heating relay if temperature falls below this threshold.
+When you are done press *SEL* to continue. *'HeatOff'* will turn off the heating relay when temperature rises above said threshold.
+Press *SEL* after this to continue to the offset calibration.

 This screen allows to modify the offset of the temperature reading of the sensor.
 This gives the possibility to calibrate the sensor to a known reference temperature.
 By pressing *SEL* once more, all settings are saved and the program returns to the main screen.

+NOTE: If heating and cooling parts of the controller overlap, cooling will take precedence.

 ### Pinout
 The pinout for the code can be modified easily in **'fresca.ino'**, look for the line that says: